 Combination EMI vs. filled EMI gasket is a common question – while they are both used to manage EMI, their physical characteristics are very different.
 Combination EMI gaskets are often thick (0.125” & 0.25”) as compared to a particle filled EMI gasket, they are also softer.
 The thicker / softer combination allows for lower clamp force and wider tolerances between sealing faces.
 This is advantageous for large EMI gaskets and enclosures made of sheet metal.
 Combination EMI gaskets are often used for NEMA enclosures with added EMI attenuation.

 Particle filled silicones and fluorosilicones are the most common “filled EMI” gasket materials.
 These are very good for EMI attenuation and sealing water, capable of sealing to IP66 and IP67.
 Filled materials tend to be harder and thinner; this requires a more rigorous bolt pattern and tighter tolerance sealing faces.

-Stockwell Elastomerics manufactures both, combination and filled EMI / RFI gaskets, their Applications Engineers can assist in selecting which type is the best fit for your design.
-Stockwell Elastomerics manufactures their EMI gaskets in the USA at their Philadelphia, PA location and ship globally to OEMs and contract manufacturers.
+Stockwell Elastomerics manufactures both combination and filled EMI / RFI gaskets; Applications Engineers can assist in selecting which type is the best fit for a design.
+Stockwell Elastomerics manufactures EMI gaskets in the USA at their Philadelphia, PA location and ships globally to OEMs and contract manufacturers.